nateGeorge/dice_codingskills_project/README.md

 Install postfix: `sudo apt-get install postfix` and choose local configuration, so that any errors from crontab are sent to /var/mail/ubuntu.
 Check the output with `tail -f /var/mail/ubuntu`

+To see what python scripts are currently running, do `ps aux | grep python`.

 You should also be able to do it like:
 `0 10 * * * /home/ubuntu/dice_codingskills_project/run_cron.sh`